Painted swellshark: Biology and ecology

 There is scant natural history information on the painted swellshark.
 Like other Cephaloscyllium species, it is capable of taking in water or air to increase its girth when threatened.
 In males, sexual maturity is attained under a length of 58 cm.

-Human interactions
+Conservation status

 The conservation status of the painted swellshark has not been evaluated by the International Union for Conservation of Nature (IUCN).
+This species is categorized as "Data Deficient" on the IUCN Red List due to limited available information.